rizkyhaksono/go-udemy/README.md

 This is golang course for beginners.
 This course is about golang programming language from [Udemy](https://www.udemy.com/course/learn-how-to-code/), and how to create a simple card game using golang programming language.

-While learning this course, you have to listen this [playlist](https://open.spotify.com/playlist/37i9dQZF1DXdl6IPOySdX4?si=2a61a020af764bd0).

 ## Table of Contents

 -   [Golang Udemy Course](#golang-udemy-course)